henkelmax/simple-voice-chat-radio/readme.md

 - `/radio create "<stream-url" "<station-name>"` - Gives you a radio playing the provided mp3 stream

+## How to get Radio Stream URLs

+You might find the stream URL on your radio stations' website.
+If you want to search for a radio station, [streamurl.link](https://streamurl.link/) might have it.

 ## Configuration

 | Property                   | Description                                            | Default |